 - Your boat

 If you have your own boat or yacht, then this consideration won’t apply to you, but for most people, a sailing holiday will involve renting or hiring a boat.
-Before you opt for the cheapest boat, you should do your research and make sure that you’ve found one that meets all of your needs.
+If opting to buy, be sure to do your research to help you find cheap boats for sale.
+You will want to be sure you find one that best meets all of your needs.
 If you’re travelling with friends and family, for example, then you’ll need to find a sail that can accommodate everyone comfortably.
 On the other hand, you’re travelling with your partner, then opt for a smaller cabin so that you can enjoy cosy nights together.

 Wherever you’re headed, take advantage of these four tips and have a great time.